-Therefore, when blockchain developers are asked to use an unfamiliar DLT/Blockchain platform, it requires a great deal of effort for even experienced technicians to properly setup the DLT/Blockchain network.
-This is especially true in large-scale production projects across heterogeneous corporate environments which require other key aspects such as security and service availability.
+Therefore, when blockchain developers are asked to use an unfamiliar DLT/Blockchain platform, it requires significant effort for even experienced technicians to properly setup the DLT/Blockchain network.
+This is especially true in large-scale production projects across heterogeneous corporate environments, which require other key aspects such as security and service availability.

-Being aware of the potential difficulty and complexity of getting a production-scale DLT/Blockchain network ready, cloud vendors such as AWS and Azure have provisioned their own managed Blockchain services (aka Blockchain as a Service or BaaS) to help alleviate various pain-points during the process.
-However, limitations can still be identified in their BaaS solutions, e.g. limited network size, locked to all nodes on a single cloud provider, or limited choice of DLT/Blockchain platform, etc.
+Being aware of the potential difficulty and complexity of getting a production-scale DLT/Blockchain network ready, cloud vendors such as AWS and Azure have provisioned their own managed Blockchain services (aka Blockchain as a Service, or BaaS) to help alleviate various pain points during the process.
+However, limitations can still be identified in their BaaS solutions, e.g., limited network size, being locked to all nodes on a single cloud provider, a limited choice of DLT or blockchain platform, etc.

-The objective of BAF is to provide a consistent means by which developers can deploy production-ready distributed networks across public and private cloud providers.
-This enables developers to focus on building business applications quickly, knowing the framework upon which they are building can be adopted by an enterprise IT production operations organization.
-BAF is not intended solely to quickly provision development environments which can be done more efficiently with other projects/scripts.
-Likewise, Blockchain Automation Framework is not intended to replace BaaS offerings in the market, but instead, BAF is an alternative when existing BaaS offerings do not support a consortium’s current set of requirements.
+The objective of Bevel is to provide a consistent means by which developers can deploy production-ready distributed networks across public and private cloud providers.
+This enables developers to focus on building business applications quickly, knowing that the framework upon which they are building can be adopted by an enterprise IT production operations organization.
+Bevel is not intended solely to quickly provision development environments, which can be done more efficiently with other projects or scripts.
+Likewise, Hyperledger Bevel is not intended to replace BaaS offerings in the market, but instead, Bevel is an alternative when existing BaaS offerings do not support a consortium’s current set of requirements.

-- The Blockchain Automation Framework deployment scripts can be reused across cloud providers like AWS, Azure, GCP, and OpenShift
+Hyperledger Bevel deployment scripts can be reused across cloud providers like AWS, Azure, GCP, DigitalOcean and OpenShift

-- Specify only the number of organizations and the number of nodes per organization in a network.yaml file uniquely designed in the Blockchain Automation Framework for a new DLT/Blockchain network set-up and its future maintenance
+Specifies only the number of organizations and the number of nodes per organization in a network.yaml file uniquely designed in Hyperledger Bevel for a new DLT/Blockchain network set-up and its future maintenance

-We have been actively searching for partners who need and understand the value of Blockchain Automation Framework, who share the vision of building and owning well architect-ed solutions.
-We wish to work together so as to identify the market needs for those partners, to further reduce the barriers in adoption.
+We have been actively searching for partners who need and understand the value of Hyperledger Bevel and who share the vision of building and owning well-architected solutions.
+We wish to work together so as to identify the market needs of those partners and further reduce the barriers to adoption.